jbroadway/analytics/README.md

 This is a simple Google Analytics app written for the [Elefant CMS](http://github.com/jbroadway/elefant).
-It embeds the Analytics code into pages, and allows the site admin to update the site ID through the Elefant admin toolbar.
+It embeds the Analytics code into pages, and allows the site admin to view basic stats through the Elefant admin toolbar.

 To install, unzip it into your apps folder.
 You'll see "Analytics" appear in the Elefant Tools menu.
-Click on it to set your site ID.
+Click on it to set your site ID and account info.

 Next, add the following code to your layouts where you want the tracking code to appear (usually just before `</body>`):